collegeboard-hackathon/.github/profile/README.md

 ## Hackathon Dates
 Wednesday May 24th to Friday May 26th
+> GitHub lunch and learn on May 22nd
+>
 > Hacking on May 24th and May 25th
 >
 > Demos on Friday May 26th